sonyarouje/ad-b2c-pinger/README.md

 ### tokens

 Once all the configuration in place call http://localhost:6420/test api again.
 This time the test call will invoke the first url from the url list with a bearer token received from Azure AD B2C.
 If all go fine `test_url_invocation` will show the status as success.

+## How pinger works?

+Pinger use the refresh_token updated via `/save/login/tokens` and send a [request to Azure AD b2c](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-access-tokens) (using the configs configured via post request to `/save/b2cconfig`).
+The response from the AD b2c contains the access_token and expiration time etc. Once the pinger received a valid access_token it just saved to a file and will reuse it for the consecutive calls.